blogs.sanpreetsingh.com

 Treat bids like notifications you actually want to keep.

-Phones add a whole new conflict category: presence without presence.
+Phones create a whole new conflict category.

-• You’re sharing something emotional, they’re half-listening.
+• You are sharing something emotional, they are half-listening

-• They reply instantly to everyone else… but you get “seen.”
+• They reply instantly to everyone else, but you get “seen”

 Micro-practice: